Photo of a man in Mumbai, Maharashtra, India. One of the many photos by the photographer.

 Mumbai - The city of dreams and lost hopes

-Mumbai is indeed, the 'city of dreams' as it is affectionately dubbed, is a city of sharp contrasts: business tycoons drive past scantily clad street urchins, swanky bars overlook rickety chai stalls, and women wrapped in chiffon saris shop alongside college girls flaunting the latest western designer wear.
+Mumbai is indeed, the 'city of dreams' as it is affectionately dubbed, is a city of sharp contrasts: business tycoons drive past scantily clad street urchins, swanky bars overlook rickety chai stalls and women wrapped in chiffon saris shop alongside college girls flaunting the latest western designer wear.
 Yes, if there's a city that stirs the soul and fires the imagination like no other, it's Mumbai. "- I have a keen interest in photographing people.
 Because all people look different, especially in Mumbai, where the contrasts are so different, the portraits of people will probably be my most interesting subjects also in the years to come.
-I choose my subjects based on many things, for example if they are dressed in traditional clothing or if a subject has a great expression or is standing in a great scenery", the photographer says.
+I choose my subjects based on many things, for instance if they are dressed in traditional clothing or if a subject has a great expression or is standing in a great scenery", the photographer says.

 Man sleeping on the pavement near the Crawford Market in Mumbai, India.
 The number of poor people in India amounts to more than 300 million.